dreamonkey/quasar-app-extension-animate/README.md

 </div>
 ```

-Keep in mind that happens also on svg images inlined using modules like [svg-inline-loader](https://github.com/webpack-contrib/svg-inline-loader#svg-inline-loader-for-webpack).
+Notice that this is the case for svg inlined by third party tools too, eg. [svg-inline-loader](https://github.com/webpack-contrib/svg-inline-loader#svg-inline-loader-for-webpack).

 ### Animation are triggered based on the percentage of the element which is contained in the screen, **NOT ON THE ELEMENT HEIGHT** :